-To assist in communications, key personnel will be provided with hand held radios for specific activities by their respective department heads.
+To assist in communications, key personnel will be provided with hand held radios for specific activities.
 Channels will be allocated specifically for Roaster Personnel and Maintenance Personnel.

 The following positions will be provided with hand held radios:

 - Roaster Control Room (control center)

 - Job Owners and Designates

 - Safety Department

 - Contractor Supervisors